Once a year I have the privilege of hosting Etsy Made in Canada here in Ottawa.

 Think of Google as the entire universe.

-Unless you have an unlimited Ad Words budget or are just the SEO whiz of all SEO whizzes, it's very unlikely that you're going to be found.
+Unless you have an unlimited Google Ads budget or are just the SEO whiz of all SEO whizzes, it's very unlikely that you're going to be found.

-You're a craft little knitting needle in a haystack.
+You're a little knitting needle in a haystack.

-When a shopper starts their product quest on Etsy however, they can filter their search using keywords and locations that better help them find you.
+But when a shopper starts their product quest on Etsy, they can filter their search using keywords and locations that better help them find you.

 Etsy is a marketplace for handmade, vintage, and craft supply goods.
 When opening your shop, review their Seller Policy to make sure your items meet these requirements.